jimmyytruong/jimmyytruong.github.io/_posts/2019-11-17-Open-graph.md

 Open Graph is a technology that was introduced by FaceBook back in 2010.
 It allows integration between Facebook and its user data and a website.
 By integrating Open Graph meta tags into your page's content, you can identify which elements of your page you want to show when someone share's your page.

+Open graph is the thing to use if you want to have control over how your website is presented on social media.